ad-freiburg/elevant/README.md

 If you rather want to build the mappings yourself, you can replace each *download* command by a *generate* command.
 See [Data Generation](docs/data_generation.md) for more details.

+## Start the Web App

+To start the evaluation web app, run

+    make start_webapp
+You can then access the webapp at <http://0.0.0.0:8000/>.

+In the benchmark dropdown menu, you can select any benchmark for which a benchmark file in the correct format exists at `benchmarks/benchmark_labels_<benchmark_name>.jsonl`.
+The section [Add a Benchmark](#add-a-benchmark) explains how you can add more benchmarks yourself.

+A benchmark's evaluation results table contains one row for each experiment, that is, one row for each `.jsonl` file in a `evaluation_results/*/` directory with a corresponding `.cases` and `.results` file.
+We already added a few experiments, in particular oracle predictions for each benchmark (i.e. perfect linking results generated from the ground truth), so you can start exploring the web app right away.
+The section [Add an Experiment](#add-an-experiment) explains how you can add more experiments yourself.

+## Add a Benchmark

+You can easily add a benchmark if you have a `<benchmark_file>` that is in the jsonl format we use, in the common NLP Interchange Format (NIF) or in the IOB-based format used by Hoffart et al. for their AIDA/CoNLL benchmark.
+Benchmarks in other formats have to be converted into one of these formats first.

+To add a benchmark, simply run

+    python3 create_benchmark_labels.py -name <benchmark_name> -bfile <benchmark_file> -bformat <nif|ours|aida-conll>

+This will create a benchmark file `benchmarks/benchmark_labels_<benchmark_name>.jsonl` in our jsonl format where ground truth labels are annotated with their Wikidata label and types.

+In the web app, reload the page and the benchmark will show up in the benchmark dropdown menu.

+The benchmark can now be linked with a linker of your choice using the `link_benchmark_entities.py` script with the parameter `-b <benchmark_name>`.
+See section [Add an Experiment](#add-an-experiment) for details on how to link a benchmark.

-## Usage
+## Add an Experiment

+You can add an experiment, i.e. a row in the table for a particular benchmark, in two steps: 1) link the benchmark articles and 2) evaluate the linking results.
+Both steps are explained in the following two sections.

 ### Link Benchmark Articles
-If you want to link a single benchmark with a single specified linker configuration, use the script `link_benchmark_entities.py`:
+To link the articles of a benchmark with a single linker configuration, use the script `link_benchmark_entities.py`:

     python3 link_benchmark_entities.py <experiment_name> <linker_type> <linker_info> -b <benchmark_name>

+The linking results will be written to `evaluation_results/<linker_type>/<experiment_name>.<benchmark_name>.jsonl` with one article as json object per line.
+Each json object contains benchmark article information such as the article title, text, and ground truth labels, as well as the entity mentions produced by the specified linker.

 For example

-    python3 link_benchmark_entities.py pos_prior.whitelist_types pos_prior data/whitelist_types.txt -b msnbc
+    python3 link_benchmark_entities.py tagme.thresh02 tagme 0.2 -b msnbc

+will create the file `evaluation_results/tagme/tagme.thresh02.msnbc.jsonl`.

-Here is an example call for when you have linking results for a benchmark in NIF format
+In case you have linking results in NIF format for a certain benchmark, run

     python3 link_benchmark_entities.py <experiment_name> nif <path_to_nif_linking_results_file> -b <benchmark_name>

-The linking results will be written to `evaluation_results/<linker_type>/<experiment_name>.<benchmark_name>.jsonl` with one article as a json object per line.
+This will transform the linking results into the json format described above.

-Use the `-h` option for more information on the available command line arguments.
+Run `python3 link_benchmark_entities.py -h` for more information on the command line options.

+#### Link Multiple Benchmarks with Multiple Linkers
-You can use the Makefile to link several benchmarks using several linkers with one command.
+You can use the Makefile to link multiple benchmarks using multiple linkers with one command.
-If you're using docker and want to persistently store the benchmark linking results created using a Makefile command, make sure to set the `EVALUATION_RESULTS_DIR` variable in the Makefile to a mounted directory, e.g. `/data/evaluation_results/`.

 To link all benchmarks specified in the Makefile's `BENCHMARK_NAMES` variable using all linking systems specified in the Makefile's `LINKING_SYSTEMS` variable run

     make link_benchmarks

-The linking results are written to subdirectories in the directory specified in the Makefile's `EVALUATION_RESULTS_DIR` variable.
 You can examine or adjust each system's exact linking arguments in the Makefile's `link_benchmark` target if needed.

 NOTE: The linking results for some systems like Neural-EL, Wikifier and Ambiverse need to be created separately